MohammadIqbalHossain/MNTS-Assignment-02/readme.md

 }
 ```

-Okay, Now, I've to delete the user from database.
+You can also delete the user from database.

-`http://localhost:4000/api/users/20000` To delete a user
+DELETE: `http://localhost:4000/api/users/20000` To delete a user

 You should get this sucess message: